Energy

 Our expertise

-Global warming, security of supply, increasing scarcity of fossil fuels and volatile energy prices are just some of the challenges that are forcing us to carry out an in-depth review of the energy market: development of renewable energies, guarantees of origin and capacity mechanisms, corporate power purchase agreements, contracts for difference, self-consumption, and so on.
+Global warming, security of supply, scarce fossil energy sources and volatile energy prices present numeroous challenges that require the energy market to be redesigned: development of renewable energy sources, guarantees of origin and capacity mechanisms, corporate power purchase agreements, contracts for difference, self-consumption, etc.

-However, many issues remain to be clarified: financing and development of new generation capacity and network infrastructure, the role of nuclear power, post ARENH regulation, renewal of concessions (whether for distribution or hydropower), structuring the development of renewable energies and impact on networks (decentralized and intermittent generation) and markets (management of negative price episodes in particular), new consumer uses (electric cars and introduction of self-consumption), deployment of smart grids, etc.
+However, numerous issues remain to be determined: financing, development of new production capacity and network infrastructure, role of nuclear power, regulation after the Regulated Access to Incumbent Nuclear Electricity (ARENH) scheme, renewal of concessions (for distribution or hydraulic power), structuring of renewable energy development and impact on networks (decentralised and intermittent generation) and markets (in particular, management of negative price trends), new consumer behaviour (electric vehicles and launch of self-consumption), roll-out of smart grids, etc.

-The debates surrounding the Green Pact are yet another illustration of the many challenges facing this sector: reconciling industrial competitiveness with environmental impact, reducing energy consumption and CO2 emissions while increasing investment, and so on.
+The debate on the green pact constitutes further example of the numerous challenges confronting the sector: balancing industrial competitiveness with environmental impact, reducing energy consumption and CO2 emissions whilst increasing investment, etc.

-- Drafting and assistance in negotiating gas purchase or electricity supply contracts, as well as partnership agreements between operators (swaps, co-production, etc.);
+- Drafting and assisting in negotiating gas purchase and electricity supply agreements, and operator partnership agreements (swaps, coproduction, etc.).

-- Lobbying and assistance in drafting legislation and regulations;
+- Lobbying and assisting in drafting laws and regulations.

-- Legal assistance for the creation and construction of energy production facilities (whether using fossil or renewable energy sources);
+- Providing legal assistance for the creation and construction of energy production facilities (using fossil or renewable energy sources).

-- Regulatory audits for the acquisition of biomass projects, wind farms and solar farms;
+- Regulatory audit for acquisition operations of biomass projects, wind or solar farms.

-- Pre-litigation and litigation assistance, both before the CRE’s CoRDiS and before civil and administrative courts (grid connection problems, contractual disputes, challenges to regulatory texts, etc.).
+- Providing pre-litigation and litigation assistance before the French Dispute Settlement and Sanctions Committee (CoRDiS) at the French Energy Regulatory Commission (CRE), civil and administrative courts (network connection problems, contractual disputes, challenges to regulations, etc.).

 Our work